 Computer systems, communications and security

-|Czech study program with lectures in English / english program|
+|Czech study programme with lectures in English / English programme|

-The graduate of the program will be prepared to design and ensure the operation of secure computer systems, taking into account hardware and software aspects, including network communication.
-See the specializations below for more information.
+Graduates of the program will be prepared to design and operate secure computer systems with consideration of both hardware and software aspects, including network communications.
+A description of the specializations below provides more information.

-Where after this study?
+Where to go after this degree?

 Meet successful graduates

-A reflective diary helps young teachers improve their teaching
+Reflective diary helps young teachers improve teaching

-Where there is a will, there is a way
+Where there's a will, there's a way

 Relevant research groups